The Impact of Globalization on Economic Growth

 - Leads to Better Economies

-With many multi nation’s heading to Africa to tap the consumer base in this part of the world more jobs are being created helping people in these countries get better wages and improve their stands of living.
-This investments by these multinationals or foreign countries also help strengthen the economies of these countries with the foreign exchange they bring in.
-With an increased number of investors looking for investments opportunities around the globe, country economies will benefit wherever they invest.
+With many multi nations heading to Africa to tap the consumer base in this part of the world more jobs are being created helping people in these countries get better wages and improve their stands of living.
+These investments by these multinationals or foreign countries also help strengthen the economies of these countries with the foreign exchange they bring in.
+With an increased number of investors looking for investment opportunities around the globe, country economies will benefit wherever they invest.
 Through globalization economies of different countries are becoming more connected to one another since they depend on each other for trade.

 - Promotes World Peace and Unity